esamattis/underscore.string/README.markdown

 **uncamelize** _.uncamelize(string)

-Converts underscored or dasherized string to a camelized one.
-Begins with a lower case letter unless it starts with an underscore or string
+Converts a camelized string into a splittable equivalente.
+If the string is capitalized the first character will be the separater character for consistency with the camelize method.
+(this migth be a pitfall if u plan on splitting the string as the first index would be an empty string)

 ```javascript
 _('mozTransform').uncamelize()